-- Key Estimates and Assumptions - We evaluate whether products and services promised in our contracts with customers are distinct performance obligations that should be accounted for separately versus together. - In determining the transaction price of our contracts, we estimate variable consideration based on the expected value, primarily relying on our history.
+- We evaluate whether products and services promised in our contracts with customers are distinct performance obligations that should be accounted for separately versus together. - In determining the transaction price of our contracts, we estimate variable consideration based on the expected value, primarily relying on our history.
 In certain situations, we may also use the most likely amount as the basis of our estimate. - In contracts with multiple performance obligations, we establish SSPs based on the price at which products and services are sold separately.
-If SSPs are not observable through past transactions, we estimate them using available information including, but not limited to, market data and other observable inputs.
+If SSPs are not observable through past transactions, we estimate them by maximizing the use of observable inputs including pricing strategy, market data, internally-approved pricing guidelines related to the performance obligations and other observable inputs.